-Educational records that are not governed by the Act and are not accessible to students include:
+Educational records that are not governed by the Act and are not accessible to students include: 1.
+Records kept by Harper personnel such as

 Records kept by Harper personnel such as faculty, counselors and administrators, which are used only by the maker or his or her substitute and are not available to any other person.